CoherentLabs/GameUIComponents/components/form-control/README.md

 ## Select

 Native `<select>` element is not supported by Gameface.
-However, there is a polyfill that transforms `<select>` into a working dropdown inside the Gameface.
+However, there is a polyfill that transforms `<select>` into a working dropdown in the Gameface.
 That dropdown element - `<custom-select>` is supported by the form control component.

-The polyfill could be found inside the Gameface package - `Samples/uiresources/Dropdown`.
+The polyfill is located inside the Gameface package - `Samples/uiresources/Dropdown`.

 ### Example